Lutheran High School (Milwaukee): Athletics

 Although students of Lutheran High School had played in the Lutheran Young Men's Baseball League starting in 1910, the team was not sponsored by the school.
 In 1920–1923, alumni formed a basketball team that played in the Lutheran League, leading to the school formally sponsoring a boys' basketball team in 1924–1925, and both boys' and girls' teams starting in the fall of 1925.
 In 1940, Lutheran was a founding member of the Wisconsin Prep Conference.
-That conference disbanded in 1952 and was replaced by the Midwest Prep Conference.
+That conference was renamed the Midwest Prep Conference in 1952 when two Illinois-based schools joined as members.

 Besides basketball, the school offered football from 1929 to 1938, initiating it again in 1945.
 Baseball was added in 1945.
 A track team had also been fielded by 1955.